s0sasaki/ece285_vqa/experiment2/README.md

-# Note (by Sasaki)
+# Experiment2

-This is another implementation of VQA based on https://github.com/Shivanshu-Gupta/Visual-Question-Answering.
+## Description

+The experiment2 is a vanilla VQA implementation.
+These scripts are originally from https://github.com/Shivanshu-Gupta/Visual-Question-Answering, but they are significantly modified.

+## Requirements and Usage

-To execute the code, try these at the experiment2 directory:
+Use python 3.7 and install packages torchtext, tensorboardX, and utils.
+To execute the code, run the followings:

 ```
+cd experiment2
 pip install --user -r requirements.txt
 mkdir results
 mkdir preprocessed